adelphi-ed-tech/au-courses/courses/school-networks.md

 - implement techniques for administering group and user permissions
 - install and troubleshoot hardware and software infrastructure for networked and internet computing
-- configure and client/user computers for specific purposes
+- configure a client/user computer for specific purposes
 - configure various server-side applications to support teaching and learning
 - identify the ethical and legal concerns surrounding educational